 - Language Requirement: Students must have any certificate of English language proficiency.

-The Groningen University will provide funding for winning students to support their tuition fees and accommodation in the Netherlands.
+The Groningen University will provide scholarship for winning students to support their tuition fees and accommodation in the Netherlands.